Picture

 The optional parameter HyperlinkType defines two types of hyperlink External for the website or Location for moving to one of the cells in this workbook.
 When the HyperlinkType is Location, coordinates need to start with #.

-The optional parameter Positioning defines two types of the position of a picture in an Excel spreadsheet, oneCell (Move but don't size with cells) or absolute (Don't move or size with cells).
-If you don't set this parameter, the default positioning is move and size with cells.
+The optional parameter Positioning defines 3 types of the position of a graph object in a spreadsheet: oneCell (Move but don't size with cells), twoCell (Move and size with cells), and absolute (Don't move or size with cells).
+If you don't set this parameter, the default positioning is to move and size with cells.

 func (f *File) AddPictureFromBytes(sheet, cell string, pic *Picture) error